-Env-A 1305.04 03 RACT Requirements for Industrial Boilers with Heat Input Rates Less than 100 Million Btu Per Hour.
+Env-A 1305.03 RACT Requirements for Industrial Boilers with Heat Input Rates Less than 100 Million Btu Per Hour.

-- (a) Any industrial boiler having a heat input rate of at least 50 million Btu per hour but less than 100 million Btu per hour shall comply with the applicable NOx RACT requirements specified in Env-A 1305.0504 through Env-A 1305.0908. - For purposes of Env-A 1305.0605 through Env-A 1305.0807, NOx RACT control technology shall be: - (1) The installation, operation, and maintenance of low NOx burners (LNB); or - (2) The installation, operation, and maintenance of air pollution control equipment or an air pollution control process having equivalent or greater NOx removal efficiency as LNB, as approved by the department and EPA as specified in Env-A 1316 1315 relative to NOx RACT orders.
+- (a) Any industrial boiler having a heat input rate of at least 50 million Btu per hour but less than 100 million Btu per hour shall comply with the applicable NOx RACT requirements specified in Env-A 1305.04 through Env-A 1305.08. - (b) For purposes of Env-A 1305.05 through Env-A 1305.07, NOx RACT control technology shall be: - (1) The installation, operation, and maintenance of low NOx burners (LNB); or - (2) The installation, operation, and maintenance of air pollution control equipment or an air pollution control process having equivalent or greater NOx removal efficiency as LNB, as approved by the department and EPA as described in Env-A 1315 relative to NOx RACT orders.

-Env-A 1305.05 04 RACT Requirements: Dry Bottom Industrial Boilers Firing Coal and/or Oil.
-In accordance with Env-A 1305.03(a), For the NOx RACT requirements for dry-bottom industrial boilers that fire, or that are capable of firing, coal or oil, or any combination thereof, the NOx RACT requirements shall be as follows:
+Env-A 1305.04 RACT Requirements: Dry Bottom Industrial Boilers Firing Coal and/or Oil.
+The NOx RACT requirements for dry-bottom industrial boilers that are subject to Env-A 1305.03(a) and fire, or are capable of firing, coal or oil, or any combination thereof, shall be as follows: